 - Open Table—offers weekly community supper programs and food pantries in Concord and Maynard to more than 300 guests.

-- Sudbury Food Pantry—distributes freely selected food without needs tests to about 30 families per week from Sudbury and more than 50 other towns.
+- Sudbury Food Pantry—distributes freely selected food without needs tests to about 30 families per week from Sudbury and over 50 other towns.

 Volunteers of all ages, abilities, and backgrounds perform almost 70% of the work in our gardens.
 We attract more than 2,500 volunteers every growing season—from 3rd graders to people in their 80s, from Scouts to corporate groups, from prep school athletes to people with disabilities.
 We believe that everyone has something to contribute, from planting beans in the ground, to tying flowers and herbs into bouquets for drying, to chopping wood for sugaring and harvesting cherry tomatoes.